Maccabi Haifa

 Maccabi Haifa (מכבי חיפה) is one of the biggest sports clubs in Israel and a part of the Maccabi association.
 It runs several sports clubs and teams in Haifa which have competed in a variety of sports over the years, such as Football, Basketball, Weightlifting, swimming, Tennis, Table tennis, Volleyball, Team handball, Water polo, Ice hockey, Artistic gymnastics, Chess, Boxing, Fencing, Rugby and others.
-Maccabi Haifa is well known for its green and white stripes uniforms.
+Its teams play in green and white striped uniforms.

 The club integrated the elements of Istanbul Maccabi S.K. after its dissolution in 1942.